lcr77/internship-application-product-management/README.md

+Excited at the prospect of joining Cloudflare as a Product Management Intern!

+You can find my challenge submission [here!](https://github.com/lcr77/internship-application-product-management/blob/master/Cloudflare%20Internship%20PM%20Challenge.pdf)

+- Leif Reinert

+---

 # Cloudflare Internship Application: Product Management

 Hello!
 Thank you for your interest in the Cloudflare Product Management Internship Program.
 At Cloudflare we look for Product Managers who are curious, visionary, humble, technical, and kind.
 This two to three hour exercise is designed to allow you to demonstrate just how well you embody those characteristics.